 The thoughts are racing and unstoppable – something awful might happen.
 What would I do?
 What

-Anxiety is a series or instinctual reactions and responses that have evolved over time to protect us and save us from being hurt.
+thoughts, feelings and behaviours that have evolved over time and serve to protect us from being hurt.

 1. It prepares us physically to either fight or run away, the fight-or-flight response.
 This is responsible for the

 physical symptoms such as: fast heartbeat and breathing, trembling and shaking, sweating, nausea and difficulty swallowing.

 Physical anxiety symptoms result from the body re-directing resources to the major

 muscle groups (legs / arms / chest) to provide them with an energy boost to prepare

 us for action (ultimately to fight or flee).